Skip to main content

 • Biological therapies have been developed and continue to undergo trials as understanding of the molecular biology of the types of ovarian cancer has advanced.
 These targeted treatments include:

-• Poly (ADP-ribose) polymerase (PARP) Inhibitors - eg, olaparib and niraparib.[18, 19] These are able to target cancer cells whilst sparing normal cells.
+• Poly (ADP-ribose) polymerase (PARP) Inhibitors - eg, olaparib and niraparib.19 20 These are able to target cancer cells whilst sparing normal cells.
 They work by preventing cancer cells from repairing their DNA once they have been damaged by other chemotherapy agents.
-A Cochrane review concluded they improve progression-free survival in women with recurrent platinum-sensitive disease.[20]
+A Cochrane review concluded they improve progression-free survival in women with recurrent platinum-sensitive disease.21 Olaparib is also an option for maintenance treatment of BRCA mutation-positive, advanced (FIGO stages 3 and 4), high-grade epithelial ovarian, fallopian tube or primary peritoneal cancer that has responded to first-line platinum-based chemotherapy in adults.22

 • With targeted therapy undergoing further evaluation, relapses are most often treated with platinum-based combination chemotherapy.
 There is no evidence as yet for any maintenance chemotherapy to prevent or delay relapse.
-NICE guidelines recommend paclitaxel or PLD for recurrent disease but not alternatives gemcitabine, trabectedin or topotecan.[21]
-Gemcitabine is, however, recommended as an option by SIGN guidelines as part of a platinum-based combination.
-A Cochrane review found PLD to be more effective in combination with carboplatin than the paclitaxel combination and recommended it as first-line treatment in recurrent platinum-sensitive disease.[22]
+NICE guidelines recommend paclitaxel or PLD for recurrent disease but not alternatives gemcitabine, trabectedin or topotecan.23 Gemcitabine is, however, recommended as an option by SIGN guidelines as part of a platinum-based combination.
+A Cochrane review found PLD to be no more effective in combination for overall survival but it possibly increased progression-free survival.24

 • Complications of the tumour: torsion, rupture, infection.